Reviewed: 3 Best Selling Internal Aquarium Filters for Tanks 30 Gallons or Smaller

 * The suction cups are small.
 Long term, this may end up being a problem because rubber degrades in water.

-Aqueon Quiet Flow 20 Internal Power Filter
+Aqueon Quiet Flow 20 Internal Aquarium Filter

-The Aqueon Internal Filter is a black rectangle shaped box.
+The Aqueon Internal Aquarium Filter is a black rectangle shaped box.
 The one I bought was 7 inches high, 5 inches wide, and 2 inches deep.

 The box says that the unit will filter up to 130 gallons (492 liters) per hour.